AdpHyLC/adphylc.github.io/index.md

 ## Acknowledgement & Disclaimer

-This material is based upon work supported by the National Science Foundation under Grant Nos.
-2042084 and 2003709.
+This material is based upon work supported by the National Science Foundation under Grants No. 2042084 and 2003709.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.